 June 2013 - Present

 SHUNAO is the online name used within artist circles.
 As a solo artist and small brand, I sell fan-made merchandise of anime and video game-related posters and key charms.
-As a long time fan of games, especially fighting games, I rarely found merchandise of my favourites through stores or within conventions.
+As a long time fan of games and fighting games in particular, I rarely found merchandise of my favorite series through stores or within conventions.
 Because of that, I began creating and printing products by a fan, for fans.
-The first series that broke me into the community were acrylic charms of the full cast of Ultimate Marvel vs Capcom 3 that sold to the community through the community online on March 2014.
+The first series that broke me into the community were acrylic charms of the full cast of Ultimate Marvel vs Capcom 3.
+These charms were sold through the online community on March 2014.
 The responses from fans were enthusiastic and I continued working towards other game series that I grew to play and love.

-Although as one of the largest providers of small trinkets and posters for the fighting game community, my products aren't mass produced.
+Although I am of the largest providers of small trinkets and posters for the fighting game community, my products aren't mass produced.
 Items sell out quickly and change seasonally.
-Besides those two kinds of products, I also design shirts and have printed and sold several art books.
-The earnings I receive are given back to the scene by sponsoring tournaments (Genesis, NCR, EVO).
+Besides those two kinds of products, I also design shirts and sell art books.
+The earnings I receive are given back to the scene by sponsoring tournaments (EVO, NCR, SCR, CEOtaku).
 What I create isn't for myself, but for the community I have grown to care and love!

 CEOtaku's Mascot: Shiyo

 August 2015 - Present

-Founder and fighting game tournament organizer of CEO, Alex Jebailey invited me to work with him on CEOtaku, an anime-only fighting game tournament that is held in Florida.
+Founder and fighting game tournament organizer of CEO Alex Jebailey invited me to work with him on CEOtaku, an anime-only fighting game tournament which takes place in Florida.
 Working close to Jebailey and CEOtaku's co-founder Richard Thiher, her design references important girls from anime fighting games (first image).
 Most anime characters' designs are complex, but Jebailey recommended to keep her design and colors simple for cosplayers and for printing.